Bring It On: Where Are They Now?

 THEN: The Sabrina, the Teenage Witch actress played Big Red, the former captain of the Toros.
 Before graduating and handing the baton over to Torrance, Big Red led the team to several titles by secretly recording and stealing East Compton’s routines.

 NOW: Sloane returned to the big screen in 2010's She’s Out of My League, 2011's A Good Old Fashioned Orgy, and most recently, 2011 and 2014's Horrible Bosses movies.
 Throughout the years, Sloane’s also made several guest appearances on TV shows like That ‘70s Show, The West Wing, Entourage, Psych, and How I Met Your Mother.
-She is currently a series regular on The Odd Couple with Matthew Perry and Thomas Lennon.
+She was a series regular on CBS' The Odd Couple, which ran from 2015–2017.

 Ian Roberts (Sparky Polastri)

 NOW: The Upright Citizens Brigade alum was a regular on Late Night with Conan O’Brien, appearing in many of his sketches.
 He also had a recurring role in Arrested Development as Dr. Fishman, the Literal Doctor.
 His film credits include the Will Ferrell comedies Anchorman (2004), Talladega Nights (2006), and Semi-Pro (2008).
-Roberts recently stepped behind the camera as an executive producer for the Comedy Central sketch series Key & Peele.
+Roberts recently appeared in episodes of Brooklyn Nine-Nine and Drunk History.

 Bianca Kajlich (Carver)